 Tips and Tricks to Get Your Renters to Renew Their Lease

-To minimize turnover, you should regularly keep in touch with tenants, make yourself available to tenants, and make smart investments that add more value than they cost.
+To minimize tenant turnover, you should regularly keep in touch with tenants, make yourself available to every existing tenant, and make smart investments that add more value than they cost.

-Don't wait until a month or two before the lease is set to expire to ask about re-signing.
-This shouldn't look like repeatedly asking whether or not your tenant will be renewing.
-Instead, you should be consistently touching base with your tenant to make sure they're happy in their place.
+Don't wait until a month or two before the lease is set to expire to offer a renewal option.
+This shouldn't look like repeatedly asking your renter about lease renewal.
+Instead, your lease renewal process should be consistently touching base with your tenant to make sure they're happy in their place.

-You can follow the two-two-two rule by checking in two days before the move in, two weeks after the move in, and then two months after the move in throughout the duration of the lease.
-Communication makes tenants feel appreciated and cared for, and happy tenants are more likely to renew.
+You can follow the two-two-two rule by checking in two days before the move in, two weeks after the move in, and then every two months after the move in throughout the duration of their lease.
+Communication makes tenants feel appreciated and cared for, and happy tenants are more likely to renew their rental agreement.

 Follow Resident Feedback